radiantlogic-v8/documentation-new/documentation/cfs/04-user-roles.md

 The "Attribute Name" is the name of the claim that is stored in the session.
 You can use this name as an "attribute" when creating a filter for an application.

-To create a new CoT rule, click the "Add a new rule" button.
+To create a new CoT rule, click **Add a new rule**.

 -   Enter a name for this rule.
 -   Enter a set of IP addresses, IP Ranges or DNS.
 -   Enter the value that is used to create the new claim in the user session.
--   Press OK to create the rule.
+-   Click OK to create the rule.
--   Press Save to save your configuration.
+-   Click Save to save your configuration.

 ![](media/apps-cot-new.png)